StarPlayrX/bigmac/README.md

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.

-Both macOS Big Sur and Monterey have race conditions.
+Both macOS Big Sur and Monterey have race conditions that is in the boot process.
 This makes it very challenging to install and boot macOS on unsupported Apple branded hardware.
+We are hoping that these conditons can be found in supported Mac hardware, so future versions of macOS can be fixed for everyone.

 ### <a id="raw-url" href="https://starplayrx.com/bigmac2/bigmac2_v2.0.4.dmg">bigmac2_v2.0.4.dmg (7 MB)</a>